Minecrell/plugin-yml/README.md

     permissions {
         'testplugin.*' {
-            children = ['testplugin.test']
-        }
+            description = 'Allows you to run all testplugin commands' children {
                 'testplugin.test' {
                     description = 'Allows you to run the test command' setDefault('OP') // 'TRUE', 'FALSE', 'OP' or 'NOT_OP' }
+            }
+        }
     }
 }